MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/issues-with-outbound-calls.md

 ### Resolution 2

 Contact your PSTN provider for help with fixing the issue.
-If the issue is not caused by a different device on the network or your PSTN provider, contact the SBC's vendor for support to fix the issue.

 ## Some users are unable to make calls